Forecasting-based Biomedical Time-series Data Synthesis for Open Data and Robust AI

 The remainder of this paper is organized as follows.
-Section~\ref{method} details data acquisition and the proposed forecasting-based pipeline.
-Section~\ref{result} reports subject-wise O/S/O+S results, window-size analyses across 16 forecasters, UMAP comparisons of original vs. synthetic data, and a benchmark against a representative GAN for time-series data.
-Section~\ref{discussion} discusses implications, limitations, and guidelines for choosing the synthetic-to-original ratio.
-Finally, Section~\ref{conclusion} concludes the paper.
+Section~\ref{method} details the animal data acquisition procedure, the forecasting-based synthesis pipeline, and the evaluation framework.
+Section~\ref{result} reports the experimental findings, including data preparation, performance and class-wise analyses, visualization of original versus synthetic data, quantitative quality and privacy assessments, and comparison with representative GAN-based synthesis.
+Section~\ref{discussion} analyzes the effect of the synthetic-to-original data ratio on performance, highlights key limitations, and proposes directions for future work.
+Finally, Section~\ref{conclusion} provides concluding remarks.